icon-cat-news News

 How to Make a Bona Vacantia Claim

-If you believe you have a legitimate claim to an estate on the bona vacantia list, you can contact the Bona Vacantia Division (BVD) directly by email or phone to begin the process.
+If you believe you may be entitled to an estate listed on the Bona Vacantia register, you can apply directly to the Bona Vacantia Division (BVD) to begin a claim.

 The BVD may then request formal evidence, which usually includes: